algorembrant/WorldwideNationalDebt-Ranking/README.md

 # Countries with the Highest National Debt

 This project fetches the latest data on national debt from the *World Population Review* website and visualizes it using interactive plots.
 It shows the total debt, debt as a percentage of GDP, and debt per capita for each country.
-It highlights `user-selected countries` for comparison, prints `comparison table`, generates `narrative analysis`, and provides `interactive bar charts`, and `choropleth maps` for a comprehensive understanding of debt profiles across 190 countries.
+It highlights `user-selected countries` for comparison, prints `comparison table`, generates `narrative analysis`, and provides `interactive bar charts`, and `choropleth maps` for a comprehensive understanding of debt profiles across all countries.

 *(as for suggestion, quickly scan this md file down until the very end.
 To fully grasp what this project is all about)*